tylern4/example-data-portal-alternative-hosting/README.md

 ### Add your own job that uses the `static`-generated Artifact

-With the `static` workflow deployment disabled, you can now add additional jobs that utilize the generated artifact for upload to our custom host.
+With the `static` workflow deployment disabled, you can now add additional jobs that utilize the generated artifact, including upload to your custom host.

+There are a few important implementation details to consider when adding your own job:

 - The `static` workflow produces an asset named `github-pages`.
+  - Currently, the produced artifact is the result of [`actions/upload-pages-artifact@v3`](https://github.com/actions/upload-pages-artifact/tree/v3).
 - Our Serverless Portal Templates use [Next.js](https://nextjs.org/) to export a static site.
 Their documentation on [deploying a static export](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports#deploying) can be helpful when configuring your infrastructure to handle requests properly.

 In the below example, a `deploy` job is configured to deploy the generated assets to Amazon S3.